kaufmanno/GSDMA/docs/source/basics_2020/orm_Principle.rst

 The problem is that this procedural programming has some defects:

- - The implementation of new drillings requires modifications to the code.
+ - The implementation of new borehole requires modifications to the code.
  - This programming is not very robust and a user can perform unwanted operations with the borehole data.
  - The project is hardly applicable to other projects.